sh0kunin/find-like/README.md

 ## Test

-This repository have rspec test and unit test to full coverage of the code
+This repository has rspec tests and unit test to provide full coverage of the code

 ## Development